Hyphen-ated/RebirthItemTracker/README.md

 This uses the `log.txt` file to track item pickups in The Binding of Isaac: Rebirth, Afterbirth, Afterbirth+, and Antibirth.

+The game's built-in item tracker only shows 10 items and the pause screen items are hard to read, so this program offers a more powerful alternative.
 This is particularly useful for streamers, so their viewers can see their items, but can be used by anyone.
-The game's built-in item tracker only shows 10 items and the pause screen items are hard to read.

 Additionally, the tracker...